bharathikannan-data/Pizza-Sales-Dashboard/README.md

 - `Pizza Sales Dashboard.pbix`: Power BI dashboard file containing visualizations and analysis.
 - `PIZZA SALES SQL QUERIES.docx`: A collection of SQL queries used to compute KPIs and other metrics.

-## How to Use
-1. Clone or download this repository.
-2. Open the `Pizza Sales Dashboard.pbix` file in Power BI Desktop to explore the dashboard.
-3. Review `PIZZA SALES SQL QUERIES.docx` to understand the underlying data queries and replicate them if needed.

 ## Insights
 - **Revenue Drivers:** Which categories and sizes contribute the most to revenue.